sameer-aryal/sameer-aryal.github.io/index.md

 keywords: Sameer Aryal, Broad Institute, NYU, NYUMC, genomics, bioinformatics, neuropsychiatry, neurobiology, fragile X syndrome, learning, memory, protein synthesis, mRNA translation, ribosome profiling, RNA-seq
 ---

-I am a postdoctoral associate at Stanley Center for Psychiatric Research at the Broad Institute of MIT and Harvard.
+I am a postdoctoral associate at <a href="https://broadinstitute.org/stanley"> The Stanley Center </a> at the <a href="https://broadinsittue.org> Broad Institute of MIT and Harvard </a>.

 I completed my Ph.D with <a href="http://www.klannlabnyu.org"> Eric Klann </a> at Center for Neural Science, New York University.